Facebook and Google to End Mandatory Arbitration in Sexual Harassment Cases

 The Seventh Amendment to the U.S. Constitution addresses the rights of civil litigants when “the value in controversy shall exceed twenty dollars,” holding that “the right of a trial by jury shall be preserved.”
 The issue, however, is that those who are forced into binding arbitration never even get the opportunity to file a civil lawsuit—and, as a result, have no recourse to demand a jury trial.

 You May Have Signed a Mandatory Arbitration Document and Not Even Know It

 One study showed that over 60 million workers have signed a forced arbitration agreement.
 The National Employment Lawyers Association estimates that 80 of the 100 companies in the Fortune 100 use arbitration and 52 use forced arbitration.
 Many workers who have signed mandatory arbitration agreements have done so without even realizing it.
 Although it is a fairly commonplace practice, some say that ending forced arbitration is imperative to reducing the prevalence of sexual harassment in the workplace.
 Angela Cornell, a Clinical Professor of Law at Cornell University, puts it this way, “I can’t see how enforcement of sexual harassment can be done effectively with mandatory arbitration language in place.”

 Have You Experienced Sexual Harassment at Work?
 Contact an Illinois Discrimination Attorney

 Contact an experienced Wheaton, IL sexual harassment lawyer at Mirabella, Kincaid, Frederick & Mirabella, LLC to discuss your sexual harassment claim.
-Call us at 630-665-7300 to schedule a free consultation.
+Call us at 630-665-7300 to schedule a consultation.